Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 AUTOMATED
 Trying to find ways to automate the analysis of frauds to detecte fraudolent ones.
 Modern approach, often based on machine learning.

-IN any case a good system there has to be a combination of expert based and automated parts.
+In any case a good system there has to be a combination of expert based and automated parts.

 ### Fraud management
 What to do when frauds have been detected and confirmed?
 What measures do we employ?
 - corrective measures
 correct the consequences of the fraud (e.g. compensate the victim) and perform retrospective screening, go to past transaction and inspect for the newly discovered fraud.
-The sooner these measure are taken, the better
+The sooner these measure are taken, the better.
 - preventive measures
-investigate the mechanisms of the fraud and update the expert based rule system and adjust the detection system
+investigate the mechanisms of the fraud and update the expert based rule system and adjust the detection system.

 NOTE: fraudolent patterns become easier to detect the more time has passed, because the more a technique is used the more data about it accumulates making it easier to see and learn from data